bhk0216/final_project_proposal/EDA.md

 contingency table of the two variables.
 It quantifies the strength of the association, providing a value between 0, indicating no association between the variables and 1, indicating a perfect association.
-Using this menthod, I hope we can identify key predictors that have strong association with num, and thus focus on variables with higher Cramér’s V values in the modeling efforts.
+Using this menthod, we hope to identify key predictors that have strong association with num, and thus focus on variables with higher Cramér’s V values in the modeling efforts.
 This is also a good way in visualization into the relationships within the data.

 now, let’s look in to the plot, we can see that thal and cp have the highest Cramér’s V (\>=0.5 and \<1), suggesting that they are the most informative categorical predictors of heart disease in the dataset.
 Then, exang, slope, and sex also perform moderately good (\>= 0.3 and
 \<0.5), saying that they contribute meaningful information and should be included in predictive models.

-However, at the very beginning, we have note that there is a large gap in the number of male and female participants, so to aviod any bias, I would like to discard sex.
-Finally, as respect for fbs and restecg, they have limited association and may contribute less to predictive accuracy becasue their Cramér’s V are both close to 0, so I will also discard these two variables.
+While for our EDA, we can check each variables to see if they are complications of heart disease.

 ``` r
 # Define variables